 Germany Process Service

-Germany Process service, also known as "service of process,” is the procedure employed to give appropriate notice of initial legal action to another party (such as a defendant), court, or administrative body in an effort to exercise jurisdiction over that person so as to enable that person to respond to the proceeding before the court, body, or other tribunals.
-Notice is furnished by delivering a set of court documents (called "process") to the person to be served; Germany Process Service is performed by a process server.
+Germany Process service, also known as "service of process,” is the procedure employed to give appropriate notice of initial legal action to another party (such as a defendant), court, or administrative body in an effort to exercise jurisdiction over that person to enable that person to respond to the proceeding before the court, body, or other tribunals.
+Notice is furnished by delivering a set of court documents (called "process") to the person to be served; a process server performs Germany Process Service.
+Click Here for information on the Code of Civil Procedure in Germany.

 Germany PROCESS SERVERs

 Germany process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
 It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
-The provisions of the convention apply to the service of process in civil and commercial matters but not criminal matters.
-Also, the Convention shall not apply if the address of the person to be served with the document is not known.
+The convention's provisions apply to the service of process in civil and commercial matters but not criminal matters.
+Also, the Convention shall not apply if the address of the person served with the document is unknown.

 Method of Service

-Formal service under Article 5(1) of the Convention, on the other hand, is only permissible in Germany if the document to be served and any attachments thereto have been prepared in German or have otherwise been translated into German.
+On the other hand, formal service under Article 5(1) of the Convention is only permissible in Germany if the document to be served and any attachments thereto have been prepared in German or have otherwise been translated into German.
 In such cases, documents may also be served against the addressee’s will (substitute service).
 This particular form of service is frequently demanded.

 Unless requested otherwise, the courts generally perform Germany Process Service in accordance with Article 5(1)(a) of the Convention via the postal service.

 Court officials or bailiffs perform this type of service.

 In simple service, under Article 5(2) of the Convention, the addressee may refuse to accept the documents without being required to provide any reasons for doing so.

 Services by special request seldom occur.
 For more information on methods of service, see European Judicial Network in Civil and Commercial Matters – Germany Process Service.